 Yemen’s military has a salary problem: This is likely to play a role in the future power balance in the country.
 Lacking and intermittent payments to soldiers risk incentivizing local small wars that could persist regardless of whether a national conflict resolution deal is achieved.
 Financial instability triggers shifting allegiances on the ground, and this can be easily exploited by external players still actively involved in Yemen.
 Yet, for all of Yemen’s economic issues, joining an armed group is still seen as the one avenue to viable employment in the country.

-is an associate research fellow at the Italian Institute for International Political Studies and a teaching assistant at the Catholic University of Milan.
+is a senior associate research fellow at the Italian Institute for International Political Studies, a teaching assistant at the Catholic University of Milan, and an adjunct professor at Aseri (Graduate School of Economics and International Relations).

 Through its careful examination of the forces shaping the evolution of Gulf societies and the new generation of emerging leaders, AGSIW facilitates a richer understanding of the role the countries in this key geostrategic region can be expected to play in the 21st century.Learn More